Choosing an RV Awning Replacement

 Photo by Camping World

-The last thing to consider is the type of material used for the awning fabric.
-If your awning arms are still in good shape, you should replace the fabric instead of the entire assembly.
-Most awnings use either acrylic or vinyl fabric.
+Another consideration is the awning material.
+If your awning arms are still in good shape, you should replace the awning fabric instead of the entire awning assembly.
+Most awnings use acrylic or vinyl fabric.

-Acrylic awning fabric is the most common and works great for most applications.
+Acrylic fabric works great for most applications and is the most common.
 It offers good air circulation, handles all weather conditions well, and dries quickly.
 However, it isn’t fully waterproof and can stretch and sag over long periods of time.

-Vinyl awnings are scratch and fade-resistant, waterproof, and block all harmful UV rays and other elements.
-However, vinyl attracts dirt and dust more easily and can be a hotbed for mold if not properly cleaned and dried regularly.
+Vinyl awning fabric is waterproof, scratch—and fade-resistant, and blocks harmful UV rays and other elements.
+However, vinyl attracts dirt and dust more easily and can be a hotbed for mold if not properly aired out.

 support-choosing-a-retractable-rv-awning-01-2023